 Once you are registered (click here to register) here are the INSTRUCTIONS:

 1. Obtain or make at least 31 postcards, one for each poet on your list.
 Some people make their cards.
-Many places (like this) can turn your pictures into cards, as can any decent print shop.
-Make sure you print on decent card stock.
+Many places can turn your pictures into cards, as can any decent print shop.
+DO print on decent card stock.

 2. After you register, and once your group has filled, you will get a list via email and pdf.
-This will be on March 19, 2020, or after.
 Find your name on that list and please make sure your info is correct.
 (You will not get your group list at registration, but when there are 32 in your group or when registration ends.)
-When the registration ends you can get the addresses of all participants by request.

 3. Once you get your list, start writing original poems directly (1st take) onto postcards addressed to the names below you on the list of poets.
 (If you are #8 on the list, start with #9 and proceed from there.)
 Just like you’d write a typical postcard, only this one is a poem and linked to the epistle form, as you are writing TO someone.
 The idea is to practice spontaneity, that is write directly on the card in one take.
 If it’s hard at the start of the fest to do that, relax, because it gets better as the month goes on, no one can publish your poem without your permission and you are writing to a PERSON.
 Review the links below for guidance ESPECIALLY the sending postcards to strangers blog post by David Sherman, the Ina Roy-Faderman testimonial and Linda Crosfield’s 7.14.16 blog post.
 Remember Allen Ginsberg’s paraphrase of the Blake quite: “Abstractions and Generalizations are the plea of the hypocrite, knave and scoundrel.”
 Or as Ezra Pound said: “Abstractions must be earned.”
 Really.